pinkeyyy/monogame-framework-wpfinterop/Readme.md

 By default the game captures the mouse.
 This allows capture of mouse events outside the game (e.g. user holds and drags the mouse outside the window, then releases it -> game will still receive mouse up event).
 The downside is that no overlayed controls (e.g. textboxes) will ever receive focus.

-Alternatively this can be toggled of via CaptureMouseWithin property of WpfMouse and then allows focus on overlayed controls.
+Alternatively this can be toggled off via CaptureMouseWithin property of WpfMouse and then allows focus on overlayed controls.
 Downside is that mouse events outside the game window are no longer registered (e.g. user holds and drags the mouse outside the window, then releases it -> game will still think the mouse is down until the window receives focus again)

 # Gotchas